itsee-birmingham/standalone_collation_editor/README.md

 This variable should be an array of strings.
 If provided the editor will be give the option to categorise om readings using the labels in the array in the Order Readings screen.

+- #### ```allowCommentsOnRegRules```

+**This variable can be overwritten in individual project settings**

+This variable is a boolean which determines whether or not to show the comments text box in the regularisation rule menu.
+Nothing happens to these comments appart from them being saved along with the rule so the default is false.
+This setting should only be set to true if the platform using the collation editor has a mecahnism for using these comments in some way.

 - #### ```showCollapseAllUnitsButton```